Betty’s is the place to be in Douglass

 The Black Knight Burger gets its name from the antique bicycle hanging on the stone wall when you enter Betty’s.
 There’s also an ice shack out front that does quite a bit of business all on its own.
 And when Kathy rings a bell, everybody who hears it gets free homemade ice cream.

 “We’re just trying to build our community back up.
-Kind of give people a reason to come to Douglass,” said Kathy Gibson.
+Kind of give people a reason to come to Douglass,” said Kathy.

 Another guest drove his wife and grandchildren in from Augusta to buy ice cream.